 Fencing contractors and residents who are planning to erect fences around the boundary of an allotment need to observe maximum height restrictions.

-Download the Guidelines for installation of boundary fencing.
+For more information, see Guidelines for installation of boundary fencing.

-A declared road is one that is controlled and maintained by Vic Roads, they are coloured red or green in the Bendigo street directory.
+A declared road is one that is controlled and maintained by Vic Roads.
+They are coloured red or green in the Bendigo street directory.

 Side fences within 3 metres of the front allotment boundary, which is not a corner block, cannot exceed the maximum allowable front fence height for that property allotment.